kexxu-robotics/embedded_device_eyetracking/README.md

 1. Power on your Kexxu Eye Tracking Glasses
 2. Open the Arduino example project in the Arduino IDE
-3. Fill in your wifi configuration in the Arduino IDE
+3. Fill in these details in the Arduino IDE:
+   1. `WIFI_SSID`: The name of your wifi
+   2. `WIFI_PSWD`: The wifi password
+   3. `DEVICE_ID`: The unique ID that belongs to your pair of Kexxu Eye Tracking Glasses.
+It will usually be written on the housing of your Kexxu Eye Tracking Glasses
-4. Enter your Kexxu Eye Tracking Glasses' IP as the `mqtt_server` string.
-(The address can be found in the Kexxu Devices app)
+   4. `DEVICE_IP`: The local IP address of your Kexxu Eye Tracking Glasses.
+The address is displayed in the Kexxu Devices app.
-5. Compile and upload the Arduino project to your embedded device
+4. Compile and upload the Arduino project to your embedded device
-6. Open the Serial Monitor with a baud-rate of 115200
+5. Open the Serial Monitor with a baud-rate of 115200
-7. Follow the embedded devices' output.
+6. Follow the embedded devices' output.
 It should look something like
     this:
     ```
     09:00:00.394 -> Waiting for WiFi...